jmatsushita/kappa-view-trie/README.md

 # kappa-view

-> Base for creating kappa-core views over LevelDB.
+> Base for creating kappa-core views over LevelDB for view state and Hypetrie for data.

 ## Materialized Views

 A materialized view does two things:

 1. A `map` function, that maps a list of log entries to modifications to a view.
-In this case, a [LevelDB](https://github.com/level/level) database.
+In this case, a [LevelDB](https://github.com/level/level) database for view state and [Hypertrie](https://github.com/hypercore-protocol/hypertrie) for view data.
-2. An `api` object, which are functions and variables that the view exposes in order to retrieve data from the LevelDB that `map` writes to.
+2. An `api` object, which are functions and variables that the view exposes in order to retrieve data from the Hypertrie that `map` writes to.

 This module handles *view lifecycle* logic for you: normally a kappa view needs to manage storing and fetching the state of the indexer ("up to what log